christianreiser/EEG_analysis/README.md

 ![](./results/sub-002/ses-P3/04zoom_raw.png)
 Filtered:
 ![](./results/sub-002/ses-P3/05zoom_filtered.png)
-It looks good, as high frequcies seem to be supessed.
+It looks good, as high frequencies seem to be suppressed.

 ## Cleaning
-By subjective manual visual inspection I removed all the breaks, aswell as noisy intervals.
+By subjective manual visual inspection, I removed all the breaks, as well as noisy intervals.
-In the next plots I try to show the most relevant cleaning parts.
+In the next plots, I try to show the most relevant cleaning parts.
-However, if you want to see all data of the claning process, you can set ```closeInteractiveCleaningPlot``` in the [config.py](./semesterproject/config.py) file to ```False``` to open an interactive plot.
+However, if you want to see all data of the cleaning process, you can set ```closeInteractiveCleaningPlot``` in the [config.py](./semesterproject/config.py) file to ```False``` to open an interactive plot.

 ### Manual cleaning
 #### Subject one
 Unfortunately, the variance ob subject one seems to increase significantly.
-Especially channel F8 but FP2, F4 and FC4, which are next to F8.
-I considered removing and interpolating F8, but decided not to do it, due to concerns that interpolating a very noisy channel with the help of other noisy channels might not increase the signal to noise ratio.
-Furthermore, F8 is an outmost channel which means interpolations becomes more like extrapolation with even more uncertainty in the signal.
+Especially channel F8 but FP2, F4, and FC4, which are next to F8.
+I considered removing and interpolating F8 but decided not to do it, due to concerns that interpolating a very noisy channel with the help of other noisy channels might not increase the signal-to-noise ratio.
+Furthermore, F8 is an outmost channel which means interpolations become more like extrapolation with even more uncertainty in the signal.
 The plot below shows the noise of channel F8 and a very noisy interval.
 ![](./results/sub-001/ses-P3/050cleaning_data.png)

 If wanted, bad channels can be flagged in the function ```cleaning(raw_f, subject)``` by adding the channel name to the list ```raw_f.info["bads"] = []``` and removing the comment before ```raw_f.interpolate_bads()```.

 #### Subject two
 Subject two seems pretty clean to me.
-I removed the breaks and only a few short intervals as it seems a bit more noisy or to oscillate more:
+I removed the breaks and only a few short intervals as it seems a bit noisier or to oscillate more:
 ![](./results/sub-002/ses-P3/050cleaning_data.png)

 #### Subject three
 Subject three seems clean to me.
 I only removed the breaks.
 However, as can be seen in the plot below, there are spikes on channels close to the eyes about 300ms after the response.
-The magnitude of the spikes seem to be negatively correlated with the distance to the eyes.
+The magnitude of the spikes seems to be negatively correlated with the distance to the eyes.
 My guess is, that subject three blinked often right after responding.
 If that is the case I expect to see it very clearly when inspecting the results of the ICA.
 For now, I will not remove the spikes manually, since the spikes are after most responses and if my guess is right, then it's better to remove them by removing the independent component of the blinks after ICA.
 ![](./results/sub-003/ses-P3/050cleaning_data.png)

 ### Automated threshold cleaning
 I also tried rejecting epochs based on the absolute difference between the lowest and the highest signal value (peak-to-peak signal amplitude).
-In each individual epoch, the peak-to-peak signal amplitude is calculated for every EEG and EOG channel.
+In each epoch, the peak-to-peak signal amplitude is calculated for every EEG and EOG channel.
 If the peak-to-peak signal amplitude of any one channel exceeds the rejection threshold, the respective epoch will be dropped.

 #### Subject one
-In the following plot you can see that manual cleaning seems lead to a better average ERP than automated rejection with a threshold of 200 µV.
+In the following plot, you can see that manual cleaning seems to lead to a better average ERP than automated rejection with a threshold of 200 µV.
 Automated rejection seems to hardly do anything:
 ![](./results/sub-001/ses-P3/05cleaning_compare_evoked_thresh_200.png)

-Maybe the treshold of 200 µV is too relaxed and I lowered tried 100 µV:
+Maybe the threshold of 200 µV is too relaxed and I lowered tried 100 µV:
 ![](./results/sub-001/ses-P3/05cleaning_compare_evoked_thresh_100.png)

-In the plot above, the 100 µV treshold seems too harsh, so I increased it to 125 µV:
+In the plot above, the 100 µV threshold seems too harsh, so I increased it to 125 µV:
 ![](./results/sub-001/ses-P3/05cleaning_compare_evoked_thresh_125.png)

 The threshold of 125 µV seems about right for subject one.
-This is the threshold I will also try for subject two and tree.
+This is the threshold I will also try for subjects two and three.

 I was wondering how it looks like to apply both, manual and 125 µV threshold rejection:
 ![](./results/sub-001/ses-P3/05cleaning_compare_evoked_both_125.png)
-The me this seems to lead to the best ERP.
+To me, this seems to lead to the best ERP.
-However, I'm not sure if it's good practive to adapt the procedure like this according to how the ERP looks like.
-Do I run the risk of cherry picking or overfitting?
+However, I'm not sure if it's good practice to adapt the procedure like this according to how the ERP looks like.
+Do I run the risk of cherry-picking or overfitting?

 #### Subject two
 As shown in the plot below, manual or threshold cleaning had only a slight impact on the average ERP: